History Files

 Ancient Mesopotamia

-During the occupation of Assyria by Naram-Sin, king of Eshnunna, Shamshi-Adad fled to Babylon.
-Following Naram-Sin's death, he returned to take power when he recaptured the small city state of Ekallatum, re-founding his own kingdom, and spending three years building up his forces there.
-Then, during a period which saw the general expansion of Amorite power from the Khabur river delta in the nineteenth century BC, Shamshi-Adad overthrew the Assyrian king, Erishum II, and took control of Assyria, dominating all of northern Mesopotamia.
+He re-founded his kingdom, and spent three years building up his forces there.
+Then, during a period which saw the general expansion of Amorite power from the Khabur river delta in the nineteenth century BC, Shamshi-Adad overthrew the local Assyrian king of Ashur, Erishum II, and took wider control, swiftly dominating all of northern Mesopotamia.

 Very quickly he created a new capital at the ancient site of Shehna (modern Tell Leilan), which until very recently had been the capital of Apum.
 He expanded the city, building a royal palace and city gate.
 He also renamed it Shubat-Enlil, 'the residence of the god Enlil'.